upendrabhattarai/2023.11.01.CommandLineBasics/README.md

 <details>
   <summary> Greater control</summary>

-    The Graphical user interface (GUI) of an operating system (OS) does make everything look nice, easy, and pretty, however, using the command line is sort of having back-end access to the system.
-So you can do things that you can't typically do with the GUI.
-For example, if you are having trouble with your computer, the command line can be a lifesaver to check error logs and run diagnostic tools.
-You can manage permissions and user access through the command line and perform complex tasks where the command line can be the only way to do it.
+While the Graphical user interface (GUI) of an operating system (OS) offers a user-friendly and visually appealing experience, the command line provides a way to access the system's backend.
+This grants you the ability to perform tasks that may not be readily achievable through the GUI.
+For instance, when encountering computer issues, the command line can be a valuable tool for checking error logs and running diagnostic tools.
+It also allows you to manage permissions, and user access, and execute complex tasks that might only be possible via the command line.

 </details>

 <details>
   <summary> Speed and Efficiency</summary>

-    Though one of the biggest drawbacks of the command line is its steep learning curve, however, learning to navigate your system through the command line allows you to do things easily and quickly.
-For example, if you have hundreds or thousands of files to process through a pipeline, it might take hours or even days to manually handle them one by one through GUI, instead, you can automate such repetitive tasks with the command line.
-The command line makes work less error-prone. you can also alias commonly used command to make it even faster.
-You don't have to go back and forth between mouse and keyboard.
-So working with the command line can be much more efficient in many ways.
+Despite its steep learning curve, the command line offers efficient and quick ways to navigate your system.
+For example, when dealing with hundreds or thousands of files that require processing through a pipeline, manually handling them through a GUI could take hours or even days.
+In contrast, the command line allows you to automate these repetitive tasks, reducing the likelihood of errors.
+You can also create aliases for frequently used commands to enhance speed and efficiency.
+This eliminates the need to switch back and forth between the mouse and keyboard, making command line work significantly more efficient in many respects.

 </details>

 <details>
   <summary> Access remote servers</summary>

-    If you are working with big data like High throughput sequencing data, a lot of times you will need to access high-performance computing clusters for bigger computing power, because your PC won't be able to process those millions of sequencing reads you have.
-In such case, you need to access remote servers and you can do that with the command line interface.
+When working with large datasets, such as high-throughput sequencing data, there are instances where your local PC may not have the processing capacity to handle the millions of sequencing reads effectively.
+In such situations, you often need to access high-performance computing clusters for enhanced computing power.
+This can be achieved through the command-line interface, allowing you to connect to remote servers and leverage their computational resources.

 </details>